To be eligible to vote early by mail in Texas, you must:

 - If you printed the application you must place it in your own envelope and add postage.

-- If you ordered the application online - fold in half, moisten top tab, seal and add postage.
+- If you ordered the application online and it was mailed to you - fold the application in half, moisten top tab, seal and add postage.

-- Contact information for the Early Voting Clerks is available on this website.
+- Contact information, including fax numbers if available, and email addresses for the Early Voting Clerks are available on this website.

-NOTICE: DO NOT MAIL COMPLETED APPLICATIONS FOR BALLOT BY MAIL TO THE SECRETARY OF STATE’S OFFICE.
+NOTICE: DO NOT MAIL, FAX, OR EMAIL COMPLETED APPLICATIONS FOR BALLOT BY MAIL TO THE SECRETARY OF STATE’S OFFICE.
 ALL APPLICATIONS RECEIVED BY THIS OFFICE WILL BE REJECTED.

 Military and overseas voters are welcome to use the regular registration and early voting by mail process available to all voters away from their home county on Election Day.
 However, there are also special provisions for military and overseas voters.